-HUF with more than one co-parcener entitled to claim partition, owns a property which islet out at Rs.
+HUF with more than one co-parcener entitled to claim partition, owns a property which is let out at Rs.
 600 p.m per unit.
 The property consists of 10 identical residential units.
 The municipal rental value of the property is Rs.
-60,000 p.a.
+60,000p.a.

-Following deductions are claimed as expenses: Rs.
+Rs

 Municipal taxes 4200

 Lift maintenance 2000

 Water pump expenses 800

 Actual expenses on repairs 8000

 Cost of renovation of the property 50000

 Education cess levied by the state govt.
 2000

 Rent collector monthly salary 200

-Interest on loan taken by mortgaging the property and loan was used for the family business 5000
+Interest on loan taken by mortgaging the property and loan was used for the family business